Scope and boundary of the report

-- International Financial Reporting Standards (IFRS), relevant to financial information provided in the summary financial results and the Chief Financial Officer review;
+- International Financial Reporting Standards (IFRS), relevant to the extracts from the consolidated Annual Financial Statements (AFS) in this report and the Chief Financial Officer review; and

-The Massmart Board of Directors confirm that they have collectively assessed the content of this Integrated Annual Report and accompanying statutory information, and confirm it addresses all material issues and presents a balanced and fair account of the Group’s performance.
+The Massmart Board of Directors confirm that they have collectively assessed the content of this Integrated Annual Report and accompanying statutory information, and acknowledge their responsibility for ensuring the integrity of the 2017 Integrated Annual Report.

 |Kuseni Dlamini||Guy Hayward|